dianabaicea/Tarea-2-BASH-Grupo-5/README.md

   <br />
 > [!WARNING]
 > * The analysis only accepts compressed sample files (fq.gz extension file).
-> * It is neccesary to write a space bar after each ":" in the _params.txt_ file.
+> * It is necessary to write a space bar after each ":" in the _params.txt_ file.
   <br />

 ### Scripts